ivdevelopment/ivdevelopment/README.md

 - 👋 Hi, I'm @ivdevelopment
 - 👀 I’m interested in software development, web development and scripting
+- 💡  My known languages are html, css, js, lua & c#
-- 🌱 I’m currently learning C#, Reg.Ex, ASP.NET, XML
+- 🌱 I’m currently learning ASP.NET, XML, Entity Framework, Web API & WPF
-- 💞️ I’m looking to collaborate on a website to improve my skills on working in a team
+- 💞️ I’m looking to collaborate on a variety of projects to improve my skills on working in a team
-- 📫 You can reach me on discord GodFM#8438
+- 📫 You can reach me on discord GodFM#8438 or via mail ianverlinden1.iv@gmail.com

 <!---
 ivdevelopment/ivdevelopment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.